careydevelopment/TwitterLogin/README.md

 # TwitterLogin
 This project contains a Spring Boot demo that enables a user to login with Twitter

+Be sure to add your own consumer key and secret to the GetTokenController class!

 Just pull this project down in Eclipse, then build it.
 Once it's built, you can run it from the command line with: java -jar twitterlogin.jar